Certora/Documentation/docs/prover/cli/options.md

 example, `cvc5` refers to the default configuration of `cvc5` whereas `cvc5:nonlin` is better for nonlinear problems.
 Additional options can be set via `z3{randomSeed=17}`.

+(-useBitVectorTheory)=
+#### `--settings -useBitVectorTheory`

+This option reduces the Prover {term}`overapproximation`s used for bitwise operations.
+It is useful when the Prover reports a counterexample caused by incorrect modeling of bitwise operations, but can dramatically increase the time taken for verification.